-Table 3.
-Reasons why participating doctors did not expect RPR to be useful (Post-RPR survey, n = 352).
+Table 4.
+Reasons why participating doctors did not expect RPR to be useful (Post-RPR survey, first and second RPRs).

-Expectations of RPR Percentage who spoke about it Expected to get (at least some) useful feedback 30% Viewed as a tick-box exercise 14% Nervous about what to expect / being assessed / being observed 12% Did not expect it to be a useful experience 11% Unsure what to expect beforehand 9% Keep self up to date (e.g. internal quality improvement programme) 8% Expected emphasis would be on criticising practice 4%
+Expectations of RPR Percentage who spoke about it First RPR (n=364) Second RPR (n=57) Expected to get (at least some) useful feedback 25% 49% Viewed as a tick-box exercise 12% 12% Nervous about what to expect / being assessed / being observed 11% 2% Did not expect it to be a useful experience 11% 19% Unsure what to expect beforehand 8% 0% Keep self up to date (e.g. internal quality improvement programme) 7% 9% Expected emphasis would be on criticising practice 4% 0%

-Pre-visit anxiety may be lower for subsequent reviews as doctors are familiar with the process.
+Fewer doctors were apprehensive about the RPR before their second review and knew what to expect.
 However, some doctors said they would always feel some nerves before practice visits.

 Not as painful as I thought, a much more useful process than I expected.
 Thank you to all.
+(First RPR)